FAQ - Frequently Asked Questions

 Q. Why are there white specks on my watercolor washes on Aquabord?

 Answer: During the manufacturing process of Aquabord, air becomes trapped in the clay coating.
-After the coating is dry and when water or watercolor is applied to the coating, this air is released and comes to the surface and can cause “bubbling” or “pin-dots” on the surface.
+After the coating is dry and water or watercolor is applied to the coating, this air is released and comes to the surface and can cause “bubbling” or “pin-dots” on the surface.
 We recommend “flushing out” Aquabord before beginning your painting by simply applying an even wash of water with a large brush over the entire surface.
 Let the air escape.
 Once the board is back to a damp stage, you can begin working on it.
 This method tends to eliminate these “bubbles” and will give you a more even wash.

 Q. How should I store my artworks on panel?